 Food, clothing, roof, heating, etc.

-All that you consume in order to exist has in it the socially necessary labour needed to produce it.
+All that you consume to exist has in it the socially necessary labor needed to produce it.

-The Value of your labour power is the sum of the values of all the things you need in order to exist.
+The Value of your labor power is the sum of the values of all the things you need to exist.

-And, in Capitalism, specially, with an extremely unqualified workforce,
+And, in Capitalism, especially, with an extremely unqualified workforce,

-the labour power's value gets really close to the bare minimum you need to maintain your existence.
+the labor power's value gets close to the bare minimum you need to maintain your existence.

-So, when you sell your labour power in the labour market, that's why we call it labour market,
+So, when you sell your labor power in the labor market, that's why we call it the labor market,

-you are selling it by your value, and the value of your labour power is determined by what you need to keep existing.
+you are selling it by your value, and the value of your labor power is determined by what you need to keep existing.

 And this you can derive from reality, folks.

-Your salary is being paid to you so that you can buy what you need to continue existing..
+Your salary is being paid to you so that you can buy what you need to continue existing.

 Why is all of that so important?

-Because understanding what value is makes us comprehend the greatest discovery of Marxist Political Economy, which is the Surplus Value.
+Because understanding what value is makes us comprehend the greatest discovery of Marxist Political Economy, which is Surplus Value.

-Without understanding value, we would not understand surplus.
+Without understanding value, we would not understand the surplus value.

-"Surplus (valia)" can also be "surplus value".
+"Surplus" can also be "surplus value".

 Got it?
 To understand surplus value, we need to understand value.

-So: according to Engels, the discovery of the surplus value is a discovery in the same magnitude as Darwin's Theory of Evolution.
+So: according to Engels, the discovery of the surplus value is a discovery of the same magnitude as Darwin's Theory of Evolution.
 Why?

 Because it can expose, strip naked, the internal mechanisms of exploitation.